Fabo90/Fabo90/README.md

 <h2> ⌨️ 🖱️ Projects</h2>

-#### CRM-for-SME: Client Relationship Management for Small and Medium Enterprises
+#### CRM-for-SME: Client Relationship Management for Small and Medium-sized Enterprises
 - **Description:** CRM-for-SME is an online platform designed to streamline client relationship management.
 It provides users with access to a centralized database, enabling effective management of client interactions.
 The platform was primarily developed using Flask, Python, React.js, and Flux architecture.
 - **Features:**
   - **Clients:** Users can create and maintain a client roster for easy access and management.